tsmaccabe/Deeplearning_Timeseries_Architecture_Search_0.4/README.md

 ## Deep Learning Timeseries Forecasting Hyperparameter Search

 A program for tuning the architecture of a neural network.
 Uses simulated annealing to find ideal architecture hyperparameters for a given deep neural network type.
 Intended for time series forecasting.

-Built in Julia on `Flux.jl`.
+Built in Julia with `Flux.jl`.
+Forward and backward propagation are performed on the GPU using `CUDA.jl`.

 (Includes data generation for the chaotic Lorenz system for testing.)